afranken/All-In-One-Favicon/README.md

 * Slovak (`sk_SK`) by [Viliam Brozman](http://www.brozman.sk/blog)
 * Swedish (`sv_SE`) by [Christian Nilsson](http://www.theindiaexperience.se/)

 Is your native language missing?
 Translating the plugin is easy if you understand english and are fluent in another language.
-Just send me an email.
+I described in the [FAQ](http://wordpress.org/extend/plugins/all-in-one-favicon/faq/) how the translation works.

 == Installation ==